GMAT Question Types

 The quantitative section contains three experimental questions and the verbal section contains six experimental questions that do not count towards your score and do not impact test adaptiveness.
-Likewise the Integrated Reasoning section contains three experimental questions.
+Likewise, the Integrated Reasoning section contains three experimental questions.
 The GMAC is testing the validity of these questions before incorporating them into future GMAT administrations.
-Experimental math and verbal questions do not have an assigned difficulty level, so you may encounter a question with difficulty that seems inappropriate (i.e. question is too easy or too hard) given what you think is your prior performance.
+Experimental quant and verbal questions do not have an assigned difficulty level, so you may encounter a question with difficulty that seems inappropriate (i.e. question is too easy or too hard) given what you think is your prior performance.
 If so, such a question may be experimental.
 That said, you will not be able to easily identify which questions are experimental, nor should you spend any time trying to do so.
 Treat each question as if it counts and answer each question to the best of your abilities within the time constraints.